 First off, I will say that freelance writing is most definitely a great way to earn some extra cash.
 I will also say that I feel like writing for news sites could be better for some writers than for others, dependent mostly on the writer’s particular style and experience.

-The good news is that there are a lot of websites hiring freelancers right now.
 But the bad news is that freelance writing is a competitive environment, and if you want to make actual money doing it, you will need to be able to…

 - Write professionally and with skill

 - Write knowledgeably and with an authoritative voice

 - Meet deadlines and pay close attention to details when pitching article ideas